 More than anything you probably just want to document your experiences with a good-quality camera, right?

 I have a Canon EOS – and I love it!
 It’s pretty easy to use, and I would highly recommend it.
 Also – when I travel, I don’t want to worry about losing or breaking such a nice camera, so I always bring my digital camera – which is much cheaper – and my flipcam.
 Both total about 300 bucks – and are easily replaceable in case anything happens.posted over 2 years ago

-i currently have a crappy aiptek camera, but am planning on getting a samsung pl120 dual view camera in a month or so. it has 14 megapixels and an auto self portrait mode.posted about 2 years ago
+i currently have a crappy aiptek camera, but am planning on getting a samsung pl120 dual view camera in a month or so. it has 14 megapixels and an auto self portrait mode.posted over 2 years ago